Volunteers, Interns and Unpaid Internships

 In all other circumstances, people may volunteer to work at the University only for civic, humanitarian, or charitable purposes.
 Please note that for volunteers who are not Texas A&M employees or students, it may be difficult to arrange computer access.

 Student Intern and Volunteer Waiver forms, once completed, are retained in the department as documentation of the volunteer status.
-These documents do not need to be sent to the Human Resources and Organizational Effectiveness (HROE) Office.

 The child labor provisions of the Fair Labor Standards Act (FLSA) are designed to protect the educational opportunities of youths and prohibit their employment in jobs under conditions detrimental to their health and well-being.
 Minors (under the age of 18) are limited in their employment regarding duties and hours of work.
 Department of Labor regulations require employers to keep records of the date of birth of employees under age 19.
 Violation of the child labor provisions can result in a fine.
 Employers should take action to limit their liability for unintentional violations of the child labor provisions by keeping on file information that verifies the employee's age.